sanketbhor/RTCamp_QA/README.md

 This repo is created for RT Camp QA-Engineer Assignment purpose .
 It consist of scripts and screenshots for test cases on Playwright framework.
+I have added test case videos too at the end which were recorded during the local testings.

 ## Installation